ezzabuzaid/Testing-Workshop/slides.md

 # What is Testing?

   <ul>
-    <li ><span v-click>Testing is the process of making sure that a system meets certain predefined requirements</span><span v-click>, by executing it either manualy or by using an automation tool.</span></li>
+    <li ><span v-click>Testing is the process of making sure that a system meets certain predefined requirements</span><span v-click>, by executing it either manually or by using an automation tool.</span></li>
     <li v-click>The process of identifying defects and errors before shipping a system to the users.</li>
   </ul>
   <p v-click>Requirements?</p>
   <small v-click>A requirement can be as high level as "A user should be able to order a meal and pay for it from within the app itself"
-    or low as "When a user clicks on "Add to cart" button the user should receive a notification.</small>
+    or low as "When a user clicks on the "Add to cart" button the user should receive a notification.</small>
   <br><br>
   <small v-click>Requirements can range to different levels based on the department (Marketing, Sales, Compliance) or based on a speciality (Architect, Product Owner, Developer)</small>